Repurposing Established Drugs to Create New Treatments

 - Capital-efficient business model

-NP-120 (Ifenprodil) for Idiopathic Pulmonary Fibrosis & Chronic Cough
+NP-120 (Ifenprodil) for Idiopathic Pulmonary Fibrosis, Chronic Cough and COVID-19

 Idiopathic Pulmonary Fibrosis (IPF) is a chronic lung condition involving progressive tissue scarring that causes an irreversible decline in lung function.
-There is currently no treatment that can reduce this fibrosis.
 IPF has an estimated prevalence of 13 to 20 per 100,000 people worldwide.
 According to GlobalData, the market for IPF treatments is projected to be worth US$3.2 billion by 2025.

 A chronic (persistent) cough is one lasting longer than eight weeks in adults, or four weeks in children.
 Chronic cough can interrupt sleep, cause exhaustion and, in severe cases, can cause serious vomiting, light-headedness and rib fractures.
-According to IndustryARC™, the cough remedies market size is estimated to be USD$1.40 billion in 2018, growing at a CAGR of 6.64 percent now until 2024.
+According to IndustryARC™, the cough remedies market size was estimated to be US$1.40 billion in 2018, growing at a CAGR of 6.64 percent until 2024.

 Ifenprodil showed dramatic superiority over Gefapixant, Merck’s lead phase III trial drug, in a well-accepted, acute cough in-vivo animal study reducing cough frequency by 110 percent over Gefapixant.